 The contractor called the inspector and the tank was emptied to mitigate any further release.
 The contractor contacted the manufacturer.
-A 10' x 10' hole was cut into the cement and the manufacturer entered the tank on November 1, 2011.
+A $10' \times 10'$ hole was cut into the cement and the manufacturer entered the tank on November 1, 2011.
 The manufacturer discovered several cracks on the bottom of the tank.
-Arizona Department of Environmental Quality (DEQ) was notified that the tank is to be re-lined.
+ADEQ was notified that the tank is to be re-lined.